 2. Highlight Your Intent

 Your patient’s story helped you write your subjective note and identify functional tasks to justify the treatment you provide.
 Now, as you write the objective and assessment portions of your notes, you can continue the story of your patient’s progression.

+You started the session by building the patient’s story next you want to highlight your intention for the patient.
 To highlight your intent, simply note how the treatments you’ve chosen can help them overcome their personal obstacles and make progress towards their goals.

 Within every good therapy treatment, you should be able to identify your intention for the patient that day.
 Is your goal to improve the patient’s quad strength so that they can better navigate stairs?
 Do you intend to work on dynamic balance activities that will help the patient feel more stable as they descend a narrow stairwell?